Advanced-Architectures-UNIMORE/richie-sld-toolchain/README.rst

 Specifications are collected in the accelerator library (:code:`src/accelerators/`), including the following sections:

 * :code:`specs/`: This location contains the accelerator specification file :code:`accelerator_specs.py`, which embodies the required information to specialize the HW/SW interface between the application-specific accelerators and the outer platform.

 -------------------
 System Optimization
 -------------------
+.. _richie_toolchain_root_sld_optimization:

-This phase specializes the platform parts to meet the requirements of the integrated workload, thus producing a specialized and optimized *Accelerator-Rich HeSoC*.
+This phase performs the specialization of the platform parts to meet the requirements of the integrated workload.
+The outcome consists of a specialized and optimized *Accelerator-Rich HeSoC*.
 Similarly, this phase mandates a *platform specification file* with the HeSoC characteristics,

 .. code-block:: python